uoehoswi3/uoehoswi3/README.md

-- 👋 Hi, I’m @uoehoswi3
+- 👋 Hi, I’m Soyeon Kim
-- 👀 I’m interested in Coding
+- 👀 I’m interested in App development
-- 🌱 I’m currently learning Java Language Programming
+- 🌱 I’m currently learning how to make apps
 - 💞️ I’m looking to collaborate on ---
 - 📫 How to reach me ---